harshkanani014/krypto-price-tracker/README.md

 2. User can create alert by choosing his purchased crypto currency and target price to keep track on it.
 3. User can delete already created alert.
 4. Email will be triggered to user's email id when target price is achieved by current price of crypto currency.
-5. User can fetch all alerts with filer on status and currency
+5. User can fetch all alerts with filter on status and currency
 6. Pagination on all alerts list
 7. Multiple cryptocurrency supported
 8. Optimized task scheduling